Breast Cancer

 Painful breasts can occur due to hormonal changes or infection, and may not necessarily be associated with cancer.
 Some types of breast cancer are painful, however, such as inflammatory breast cancer.
 Not every new lump is cancerous either, although it is recommended to have them checked by your healthcare provider anyway.

-CTA: Are you experiencing symptoms or have you been diagnosed with breast cancer?
+Are you experiencing symptoms or have you been diagnosed with breast cancer?
 Download the Mika Health app to keep track of your symptoms and their evolution.

 What types of breast cancer exist?